framedsc/Sitesource/markdown/GeneralGuides/cinematic-unity-explorer.md

 <i>If you ever get lost in this guide I suggest watching the video above for visual aid, even tho it's about installing the original Unity Explorer.</i>
 </p>

+## Thunderstore

+Depending on the game, there may be [Thunderstore Mod Manager](https://www.overwolf.com/app/thunderstore-thunderstore_mod_manager) support.
+If so, many of the steps below regarding selecting the right BepInEx/MelonLoader may be avoidable, providing a more streamlined process for installation.
+Most, if not all, games that can be managed through Thunderstore have their BepInEx version already chosen by other players, making installation of CUE as simple as installing BepInEx through the manager, and dragging CUE into the BepInEx folder.

+@alert important
+Please note, you still need to identify the type of Unity game so that you download the correct CUE version for your game.
+@end

 ## Identifying the type of Unity game

 To know what files you have to install you first need to understand if the game is a `Mono` or an `IL2CPP` game.